 Each of these trials is performed under rigorous stipulations.
 They provide potential treatments for a myriad of conditions.
 These are only 5 examples – there are thousands of similar clinical trials occurring right now.

 Each clinical trial and the research studies that preclude them provide patients with new hope for their untreated illnesses.
 It is important that such studies are closely monitored by experts and performed correctly to ensure accurate results.

 Once a treatment reaches a clinical trial, it is relatively close to becoming available to patients all around the world.
 The future of regenerative medicine depends on trials such as these to advance treatment options.

-Companies such as CELLAXYS offer stem cell treatments to patients who are suffering from such illnesses or ailments.
-Focusing on injury or degenerative disease, this company seeks to improve patients’ quality of life by administering stem cell therapy.
-The treatments help alleviate symptoms of arthritis, joint pain, and muscle and tendon injury.
-By injecting stem cells into areas of injury, experts seek to repair damaged tissue and relieve pain.
+Companies such as CELLAXYS offer autologous cell-based treatments to patients who are suffering from such illnesses or ailments.
+Focusing on injury or degenerative disease, CELLAXYS seeks to improve patients’ quality of life by administering cell-based therapies.